xye7ei/pryo/README.md

 k.mother['Sarah', 'Lucas']
 k.father['Gregor', 'John']

-# Schematic variables for first-order qualification
+# Schematic variables for first-order universal quantification
+from pryo import scm

 x, y, z, w = scm('xyzw')

 # Declaring a rule
-# - Use brackets for the LHS predicate, roughly meaning:
+# - Using brackets for the LHS predicate, roughly meaning:
 #   + "making a new indexed predicate"
-# - Use parenthesis for each RHS predicate, roughly meaning:
+# - Using parenthesis for each RHS predicate, roughly meaning:
-#   + "using the indexed predicate"
 #   + "calling for unification"
 k.sibling[x, y] = [
     k.father(z, x),